WaitThatShouldntWork/CoachGPT/README.md

-# InferGPT: your local personalised AI agent
+# Infer: your local personalised AI agent

 InferGPT's mission is to be an AI that knows you better than your best friend.
 A system that personalises to who you are and what you care about.
 We want to build something that can: